Home โ€บ Products โ€บ Wet Collectors

 Interlocks: Water level monitoring, auto equipment shutdown

-Standard on All AT Industrial Wet Collectors
+Standard on Every AT Industrial Wet Collector

-304 seam-welded stainless steel construction throughout.
-Precision-balanced stainless steel impeller, direct-coupled to the motor.
-Internal baffle filtration system — no cartridge filters to replace.
-Automatic water level control with supply line connection.
-Front-access maintenance door with foam sound suppression panels.
-Self-venting drain design that prevents hydrogen gas buildup.
+304 seam-welded stainless throughout.
+Precision-balanced stainless impeller, direct-coupled to the motor.
+Internal baffle filtration โ€” no cartridges to replace.
+Automatic water level control with a supply line connection.
+Front-access maintenance door with foam sound panels.
+Self-venting drain that keeps hydrogen from building up.
 Powder-coated exterior.
-Stainless steel sludge rake for cleaning.
-Every unit tested and run before shipping to verify CFM production and water containment.
+Stainless sludge rake for cleanout.
+And every unit gets tested and run before it ships, to confirm it makes its CFM and holds its water.

 Micro Air Hydromax Wet Collectors

-NFPA 660 compliant wet collection with agitated water bath, UL 508A-listed controls, and optional HEPA after-filtration — purpose-built for combustible dust and robotic weld cells.
+NFPA 660 compliant collection with an agitated water bath, UL 508A-listed controls, and optional HEPA on the back end โ€” built for combustible dust and robotic weld cells.

 Hydromax WC5000